mqtthiqs/at-doc/docs/atelier/faq.md

 ### Presets morphing is cool, but where do I set the morph time?

 The _Morph Time_ slider is in the sidebar on the right.
-It controls preset morphing, elastic moves, and randomization morphing.
+It applies to morphing when loading a preset, when randomizing, and sets the speed of elastic moves.